 Alex Ross opens his private sketchbooks to reveal his astonishing pencil and ink drawings of DC Comics characters.

-At the turn of the 20th century, Gibson's pen-and-ink drawings of the "American Girl" — now remembered as the Gibson Girl — became the national ideal of femininity.
+At the turn of the 20th century, Gibson's pen-and-ink drawings of the "American Girl"—now remembered as the Gibson Girl—became the national ideal of femininity.

-Provides guidance on the graphic arts marketplace for professionals.
+A guidebook on the graphic arts marketplace for professionals.

 One of the most important publications contributing to the scholarship of illustration.